 One last component that the media latches on to: the parents will often give their teens wide latitude in experimenting with behaviors.
 Since baptism into the church doesn’t come until later teens aren’t officially breaking any church rules.
 And cracking down on bad behaviors can often just push the teen away even more.
 Best let them experiment and see for themselves the limitations of the outside world.
 This strategy obviously is effective.
 Over 90 percent of Amish teens ultimately stay within the faith.

 RUMSPRINGA AND OTHER AMISH LESSONS 5 – DO THE AMISH PAY TAXES?

 Yes.
 Yes.
 Yes.
 Yes.
 Yes.

 Social security contributions are one area that gets maybe a bit murkier.
-If the Amish work for themselves they can be exempted from paying into social security.
+If the Amish are self-employed they can be exempted from paying into social security.
 If they work for a non-Amish employer they have to pay into it like everyone else.

 The Amish – as a general rule – don’t take government subsidies like unemployment (a totally different topic than taxes, but the two get lumped together often).

 During the administration of George W. Bush most Americans received government stimulus checks.
 An Old Order Mennonite bishop told me that he knew people in his church who either tore them up or sent them back to Washington.
 Even the Amish that do pay into Social Security via taxes rarely collect.
 So they are doing more than their fair share!